CodeNameKND14/Employee-Queries-SQL/README.md

 1. Data Modeling
-- Inspect the CSVs and sketch out an ERD of the tables.
+-Inspect the CSVs and sketch out an ERD of the tables.

 2. Data Engineering

 -Use the information you have to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.

-- Import each CSV file into the corresponding SQL table.
+-Import each CSV file into the corresponding SQL table.

 3. Data Analysis